 A VPN kill switch halts all internet traffic in the event that the VPN unexpectedly drops the connection for any reason.
 This prevents your real IP address and torrent traffic from leaking onto your ISP’s unencrypted network, which could otherwise expose your activity to your ISP, copyright trolls, and hackers.
 This is why it’s very important to either bind your IP (see below) and/or use a kill switch.

-All of the VPN apps we recommend come equipped with a kill switch on their desktop versions, but they might not be enabled by default.
+All of the best VPNs for torrenting we recommend come equipped with a kill switch on their desktop versions, but they might not be enabled by default.
 Be sure to enable it in the settings.
 Mobile VPN apps for Android and iOS are much less likely to incorporate kill switches.

 Know that not all kill switches are created equal.
 A simple dropped connection is fairly easy to plan for, but the kill switch might not be equipped to handle other types of network disruptions, crashes, and configuration changes.
 You can read more about leaks that occur in these scenarios in our VPN leak testing analysis, which we will extend to more VPNs as time goes on.
 The two types of leaks most pertinent to torrenters are IP address and IP traffic leaks.